zhuyanhao/Traffic-Sign-Classifier-Project3-Self-Driving-Cars/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because this is the suggested preprocessing approach in Pierre and Yann's paper.
+Also, my test shows the accuracy does improve when compared with RGB color space.

 Here is an example of a traffic sign image before and after grayscaling.